 Dr. Noboru Yamamoto, Vice President, Department of Advanced Medical Sciences, National Cancer Center Hospital

 He touched on the recognition and discussion of drug loss in the medical field from the current status of drug loss, and introduced activities that have actually been undertaken to eliminate drug loss, such as the strategy to approach Emerging Biopharma (EBP).
 As a result of these activities, he shared his impression that development in Japan by overseas EBPs, etc., has recently begun to make more progress than expected.
-As this progress continues, it is expected that new issues will emerge in the Japanese clinical trial implementation environment, such as the inability to contribute to case registration and lack of resources.
+As this progress continues, it is expected that new issues will emerge in the Japanese clinical trial implementation environment, such as the inability to contribute to case registration and lack of resources, etc. In order to further eliminate drug loss, we will address issues such as improving physician awareness, developing a clinical trial implementation system, and accurately understanding drug loss.
 In addition, he stressed the need to accurately understand the situation and take flexible measures without being swayed by the opinions of the media.

 Drug Lag/Loss Issues and Requests to the Industry from the Patient's Perspective